-Wage Garnishment is a process where someone you owe money (your “Creditor’) uses the power of the Courts to take away your property – typically wage garnishment or bank account garnishments.
-Before a creditor can use the power of the Courts they must first obtain a judgment against you (exceptions do apply for taxing agencies and government agencies).
+Wage Garnishment is a process where someone you owe money to, or your creditor, uses the power of the Courts to take away your property – typically by way of wage garnishments or bank account garnishments.
+Before a creditor can use the power of the Courts, they must first obtain a judgment against you (exceptions do apply for taxing agencies and government agencies).
 A judgment is simply a piece of paper signed by a Judge that confirms that you owe money to the creditor.

 Attorney Michael O’Brien has met with hundreds of people over the years who have ignored lawsuits when times are tight and then been surprised by a wage garnishment when their finances improve.